jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

   <img src="/images/projects/recommender/annoy-2.svg" />
 </p>

-At this point, we've essentially built an extremely simple hashing function: we can map an arbitrary point in a $$d$$-dimensional space to a single bit indicating the sides of the hyperplane.
+At this point, we've essentially built an extremely simple hashing function: we can map an arbitrary point in a $$d$$-dimensional space to a single bit of information indicating the sides of the hyperplane.
 By ordinary hash function standards, this isn't particularly helpful, as we have a huge number of hash collisions.
 However, those collisions have one useful property: the likelihood of collision between two points is dependant on their proximity, which we term [locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing).
+We'll leverage this property to quickly access an immediate neighborhood around a given query point by computing hash functions, rather than pairwise distances.

 Next, take the two subspaces defined by our hyperplane, and subdivide them with two further random hyperplanes (in annoy's case, we specifically select planes by splitting evenly between two randomly selected points in the dataset, to avoid particularly pathological splits):